fkfouri/SWEngineerTest_BankAccount/Exercise.md

 and should be listed in the outputs's `violations` field as described on the `output` schema in the examples.
 That means the program execution should continue normally after any violation.

 ## Our expectations
-We at Nubank value **simple, elegant, and working code**.
+We at Digital Bank  value **simple, elegant, and working code**.
 This exercise should reflect your understanding of it.

 Your solution is expected to be **production quality**, **maintainable** and **extensible**.
 Hence, we will look for: